JaxSulav/Brocxi/README.md

 #### This repository tests different embedding models, vector databases, RAG pipelines and Frameworks, Evaluations, and implements the open source models for RAG setup.

+### To run Brocxi locally:

+Setup your Python environment using requirements

+`$ pip install -r requirements.txt`